Accommodation: Everything you need to know

 Starting university is an exciting time for any student and for many of you it’s the first time you have lived away from home.
 Where you live at university can have a big impact on your student experience so we’ve pulled together all of the information you need to make an informed decision about accommodation.

 You’re guaranteed a place in student accommodation for your first year (and throughout your studies, if you’re an international student), as long as you meet certain criteria.

 Manchester offers a wide range of options for your first year of university.
-Between our three campuses (Fallowfield, Victoria Park and the City), you have a choice of catered or self-catered, single or mixed sex halls and flats.
-There is also the option of en-suite, standard or standard with wash basin rooms; a limited amount of family accommodation is also available.
+Between our three campuses (Fallowfield, Victoria Park and the City), you have a choice of catered or self-catered, mixed sex halls and flats.
+There is also the option of en-suite, standard or standard with wash basin rooms.

 Find your perfect accommodation with our Which accommodation is right for you? quiz.